pelayoarbues/quartz/content/Office hours.md

 -   Recommending you for a role without knowing you.

 If you would like to meet, you can check the calendar below to see if there are any dates available.
-If you cannot find a free slot, you can also try to reach me and ask me anything via the social networking message at the bottom of this page.
+If you cannot find a free slot, you can also try to reach me and ask me anything via the social networks links at the bottom of this page.

 <!-- Calendly inline widget begin -->